thomas-hennessy-work/QA-Final-Project/README.md

 * What are the running costs and monthly estimates?
 How could they be improved?

 #### Our Approach
-To fulfil the given requirements, as a team we ran daily stand-ups to view our implementations and to keep track of our progress - we also kept and maintained a project tracking board to clearly show the effort that has been expended each day.
+To fulfil the given requirements we decided to use an agile methodology to allow us to adapt quickly to changes and have a more competitive edge.
+As a team we ran daily stand-ups to view our implementations and to keep track of our progress - we also kept and maintained a project tracking board to clearly show the effort that has been expended each day.
 We always held a Sprint Planning meeting at the beginning of our sprints to decide what is going to be brought from the Product Backlog to the Sprint Backlog.
 Furthermore, at the end of each